gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - ~~Can use `AppliedPlugins` and ids to check if both `Plugin` implementing classes and rule source classes are applied to a project~~
 - ~~A useful error message is presented when using `PluginContainer.withId()` or `PluginContainer.withType()` to check if a rule source plugin is applied~~

+### Open issues

+- Plugin management and query methods are not name-spaced on `PluginAware` - should implement something closer to the above spec instead.
+- Statically typed 'apply by id' and 'apply by type' methods have been deprecated without statically typed replacement.
+- Some method of `PluginContainer` have been deprecated - should deprecate the whole thing instead as the semantics of `PluginContainer` aren't right.
+- Responsibilities are smeared between `PluginManager` and `DefaultPluginContainer` - `PluginManager` should take care of applying all plugins regardless of type and notify the plugin container when a `Plugin` impl is applied.
+- `PluginManager` applies plugins with deprecation logging disabled - this means that all deprecated usages in `apply()` will be ignored and not reported.
+Need to fix and add an integration test for this case.

+#### Other issues

+- `ModelRuleInspector` does not do any caching.
+Should share caching with `ModelRuleSourceDetector`.
+    - `ModelRuleSourceDetector` should be global scope and use weak references to classes.
+- `TaskRemovalIntegrationTest.cant remove task in after evaluate if task is used by a #annotationClass` is ignored

 # Backlog

 Potential stories and ideas.